 The bulk of my interview with Chumpy is conducted in a ski lift heading to the very top of the mountain, and time is of the essence – it’s a six minute trip.
 Though he’s carved out a name for himself as one of the best in the business, some rudimentary research suggests there’s more behind his distinctively Aussie, cheeky grin than just top-tier snowboarding.

 I’m wearing my very best Rastafarian striped tracksuit.
 I’ve heard from multiple sources that Pullin is also the lead singer in a reggae band, and I hope my outfit will curry some favour and convince him to open up more than usual (also, Jamaica did have a bobsled team, so I’m gunning for common ground).
-Though he needs no convincing, he’s quick to point out that his musical career has gravitated towards more solo work in the musical department these days, mostly due to time constraints.
+Though he needs no convincing, he’s quick to point out that his musical career has gravitated towards more solo work these days, mostly due to time constraints.

 “I feel like it’s such a good switch off sometimes.
 I’m not one to sit there and, sort of, meditate too much.
 I can focus on just playing guitar, or writing a song or something for any extended amount of time … it’s just a creative little thing I can have always around, doesn’t matter if it’s a guitar, or ukulele, or a banjo, whatever.
 And music is probably the best international language.
 You could pick it up anywhere.
 At a bar in Austria .. you know, end up doing a jam with the local guy there.
 Anybody.”